manorossa078-dev/hexinator/README.md

 # hexinator
 My first Python3 mixed bash project: are you willing to spare some time?
+Bored of manually deciphers / ciphers?
 This is the tool for you!

 Cloning into hexinator:
 ```bash